Gateshead

 Alex Glasgow Singer Songwriter

-Jill Halfpenny actress
+Jill Halfpenny, actress

-Sharon Hodgson Member of Parliament
+Sharon Hodgson, Member of Parliament

-Arthur Holmes, Rock Star (Geologist)
+Arthur Holmes, Rock Star (Geologist who dated the World)

 Angus Monro, Top Retailer, Matalan Maestro